 I never traveled to Delhi.
 As a matter of fact, I have never been to India as a whole.
 But I do have Crohn’s disease, which equals a weekly dose of the Delhi Belly.
 You can read more about it here.
 I have suffered my fair share of Montezuma’s Revenge.
 I am an expert on dealing with tummy turmoil.
-After all those years of bad days at home and on the road I become an expert on how to stop traveler’s diarrhea.
+After all those years of bad days at home and on the road I become an expert on how to stop traveler’s diarrhea and now I share my tips on how to get rid of Delhi Belly.

 What is Delhi Belly?